selabs-ur1/VV-ESIR-TP2/exercises/Exercice6.md

 You can find the code (with comments) to answer to this exercise in the code repertory.

 We tested our code by using the two examples in the [textbook by Oscar Luis Vera-Pérez](https://oscarlvp.github.io/vandv-classes/) (Listing 16 and 18).
 The three examples return the right result.
-You can also find the code in the code/example/EX5 repository.
+You can also find the code in the ``code/example/EX6`` repository.

-We obtained the reports (present in code/exercise6/reports) from the examples and 4 projects (commons-collections, commons-cli, commons-lang and malo-project) by executing the same commands as before.
+We obtained the reports (present in ``code/exercise6/reports``) from the examples and 4 projects (``commons-collections``, ``commons-cli``, ``commons-lang`` and ``malo-project``) by executing the same commands as before.

-You can also view the associated histograms (made thanks to the same way as before) in code/exercise6/histograms for the four projects.
-Let's compare them by observing the histograms and the output of this program :
+You can also view the associated histograms (made thanks to the same way as before) in ``code/exercise6/histograms`` for the four projects.
+Let us compare them by observing the histograms and the output of this program :

 ``` text
 === MaloProject ===